Model: Plextor PX-256M5P 256GB Solid State Drive

 As one of the biggest names in the storage industry, Plextor doesn't need much of an introduction.
 For more than a decade, they've produced some of the best optical drives the industry has seen.
 Known the world over for their quality, performance, and features, these drives have become favorites among consumers and professionals alike.
 Today, Plextor continues to lead the way by bringing cutting edge storage technologies to market.
 Along with a vast assortment of high-performance DVD and Blu-ray drives, the company offers NAS devices, external hard drives and a growing number of solid state drives.

-In addition to True Speed, the M5 Pro is the first SSD to feature Plextor's new True Protect technology.
+In addition to True Speed, the M5 Pro features Plextor's new True Protect technology.
 Using the 128-bit error correction code (ECC) built into the Marvell 88SS9187 controller, this unique data protection system is able to automatically check and correct the accuracy of data being read from the flash memory.
 This is backed by the robust data hold-out algorithm in Plextor’s exclusive firmware which ensures that data can be read with extremely high accuracy, even in the long-term.
 When data confidentiality is required, the M5 Pro uses hardware in the AES-validated Marvell controller to provide secure 256-bit full-drive encryption.